Shoneys/PurchaseCoin/README.md

 to resolve conflicts, you must make sure all nodes have registered all other nodes
-    you must register each node with each other one
+    you must register each node with each other one<br />
-    ex:
+    ex:<br />
-       make sure 0.0.0.0:0000 knows itself and any other nodes exist Makes the longest chain the new head, just like Bitcoin The block after the genesis block becomes that of the node with longest chain
+       make sure 0.0.0.0:0000 knows itself and any other nodes exist<br /><br />
+    Makes the longest chain the new head, just like Bitcoin<br />
+        The block after the genesis block becomes that of the node with longest chain<br />